 Simply add up your households annual income, such as your salary, your spouse's salary, bonus, business income, and windfall events, then enter it into the calculator.
 The age ranges are based off of the age of the head of household, who is typically the primary income earner.
 The way that the age ranges work is to limit the results to the age groups that you are interested in comparing yourself to, so that the results are more relevant.
 So for example, if you are 35, I would recommend setting the minimum to 30 and the maximum to 40.
 The calculator will then update to show only the household incomes of households with heads within that age range.

-Income Percentiles by AgeFor reference, here is how much you would have to earn to rank at certain percentiles for ages 18 to 100
+Income Percentiles by AgeFor reference, here is how much a household would have to earn to rank at certain percentiles between the ages 18 to 100.

 This is where your income would rank if there were 100 households within the nation who's head of households were between the ages of 18 to 100.
 99 households would be have higher incomes than you.
 0 households would have lower incomes than your household.